Azure-Samples/serverless-chat-langchainjs/README.md

 ### Run the sample locally with Ollama

-If you have a machine with enough resources (sufficient disk space), you can run this sample entirely locally without using any cloud resources.
+If you have a machine with enough resources, you can run this sample entirely locally without using any cloud resources.
 To do that, you first have to install [Ollama](https://ollama.com) and then run the following commands to download the models on your machine:

 ```bash
 ollama pull mistral